intel/ai-innovation-bridge/ai-super-reference-kit-2023/pharmaceutical_manufacturing_business/README.md

-# AI Reference Kit Prototyping Framework: Fast AI Prototyping with Intel AI Reference Kits
+# AI Reference Kit Prototyping Framework

 Whether you’re a formal enterprise or getting a startup off the ground, the prototype is an essential tool to help us accomplish the following chief aims: